France's Plate Without Bees

 Does French sunflower production depend on bees?

-Yes, to a modest degree.
-Klein et al. (2007) rates sunflower at 25% pollinator dependency - meaning yield drops by 10 to 40% without animal pollinators.
-France cultivates more than 700,000 hectares of sunflowers annually for cooking oil and confectionery seed.
+Yes, at 25% modest dependency under Klein et al. (2007).
+France cultivates over 700,000 hectares of sunflowers annually.
 Managed honeybee colonies are commonly deployed in French sunflower fields during the summer flowering period to maximise pollination rates and seed set.

 What is buzz-pollination and why does it matter for French vegetables?